spatstat/spatstat/.github/ISSUE_TEMPLATE.md

 ---

-## Please edit this template to describe the issue.

 # STOP! ✋
 ## If you just want to ask a question, please do not open a new Issue!
 ### Issues are bugs or inadequacies in the software.